wknapik/lock-combination-guesser/README.md

-The guesses are printed in an order that usually requires only one digit to be changed to try the next one, so assuming 2 seconds to test a combination, it would take 3min20s to try 100 guesses and 7min20s to try 220, which would make this a reasonably practical attack.
+The guesses are printed in an order that usually requires only one digit to be changed to try the next one, so assuming 2 seconds to test a combination, it would take 3min20s to try 100 guesses and 7min20s to try 220.

 # Tweaks ?
 There are two constants that can be used to tweak the results, their meaning is